The present benchmark was conducted on 2025-06-17 on a Macbook Pro M4

 between different sectors of an economy.

-Our benchmarking tests show that fio
+Our benchmarking tests show that fio package functions

-package a valuable tool for
+the fio package a valuable tool for input-output analysis

-input-output analysis in R.
+in R.

 The tests were run on simulated square matrices, with dimensions ranging from 100x100 up to 2000x2000, and each test was repeated at least 50 times to account for variability.
 Please note that the results of this benchmarking analysis depend on the specific test datasets used and the hardware on which the algorithms were run.
 Therefore, the results should be interpreted in the context of these specific conditions.